 4. Salary:

-Au pairs are compensated with “pocket money” (usually 60-80 € per week) for their time, plus board and lodging.
+Families compensate au pairs for their time with “pocket money” (usually 60-80 € per week), in addition to providing board and lodging.
 So they do not need to be paid the minimum wage.
-On the other hand, nannies must be paid a salary that at the very least is the minimum wage.
+On the other hand, families must pay nannies a salary that is at least equivalent to the minimum wage.

 5. Language course:

-Since the cultural exchange aspect is an important component of the au pair program, they must be given the opportunity to attend a French language course.
-This is not required for nannies, nor is it required of them to learn French.
+Since the cultural exchange aspect is an important component of the au pair program, families must provide au pairs with the opportunity to attend a French language course.
+Nannies do not have to attend such courses, nor do they have to learn French.

 6. Relationship with family: